jschanker/suggested-blocks-blockly/README.md

 # @blockly/suggested-blocks [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

-A [Blockly](https://www.npmjs.com/package/blockly) plugin that suggests blocks for the user based on which blocks they've used already in the workspace.
+A [Blockly](https://www.npmjs.com/package/blockly) plugin that suggests blocks for the user based on which blocks they've used already in the workspace and an entered problem description.

 ## Installation